-Our policy / procedure Description Standard Form supply We use our standard form supply agreements where appropriate and as applicable. contracts These standard form agreements include certain modern slavery related representations from suppliers, which apply at the time of entering into the agreement and during the term.
-Environmental and Social Review of Transactions Policy and Procedures Our Environmental and Social Review of Transactions Policy and Procedure incorporate two globally recognised approaches, being the OECD Recommendation of the Council on Common Approaches for Officially Supported Export Credits and Environmental and Social Due Diligence and the Equator Principles.
-We are a signatory to the Equator Principles , a globally recognised benchmark used by many financial institutions to manage environmental and social risk in projects.
-These global standards apply only to certain kinds of transactions.
-As a matter of best practice, we extend the principles they embody to all our transactions (other than military equipment transactions which are subject to our Policy for Export of Military Equipment and Dual-use Goods).
-When our screening and classification process identifies potential environmental or social impacts, we benchmark the project associated with the transaction typically against relevant Performance Standards of the International Finance Corporation, a member of the World Bank Group.
+Our policy / procedure

+Description

+impacts, we benchmark the project associated with the transaction typically against relevant Performance Standards of the International Finance Corporation, a member of the World Bank Group.
 Where a higher benchmarking standard is applicable to a particular transaction, we apply that higher standard.
 For transactions not directly related to a project, we may use other internationally recognised standards as the benchmark.

 The Australian regulatory system is robust and captures compliance with the relevant Performance Standards of the International Finance Corporation through the application of its regulatory approvals process.
 For this reason, where a transaction supports a project located within Australia and relevant Australian government approvals have been obtained, we consider that the environmental and social benchmark has generally been met.

 Each of these frameworks recognises human rights as part of their principles and risk assessment framework.
-These frameworks are accessible via our website .
-Military Equipment and dual-use Goods We support the Australian Government's objective of fostering a defence exports industry in Australia and administer the Defence Export Facility.
+These frameworks are accessible via our website.

+Military Equipment and dual-use Goods

+We support the Australian Government's objective of fostering a defence exports industry in Australia and administer the Defence Export Facility.
 Transactions supporting the financing of military equipment are considered under a Board-approved policy covering the export of military equipment and dual-use goods (exports that could be adapted for military use).

 Defence Export Controls (DEC) is responsible to the Minister for Defence and regulates the export of defence and strategic goods and technologies.
 Our policy requires that our support for exports of military equipment from Australia must have a valid export permit from DEC.
 DEC assesses applications based on five key criteria to assess the exportability of defence and strategic goods, including human rights.

 Our due diligence approach to military equipment transactions is available on our website.

-Human Rights Statement This statement considers our obligations to fulfill Australia's human rights obligations.
-We incorporate internationally recognised human rights relevant to our operations in accordance with the United Nations Guiding Principles on Business and Human Rights .
-This statement is accessible via our website .
-Supplier Code of Conduct Our Supplier Code of Conduct is a statement of values that we expect our suppliers to comply with and to guide them in their responsibilities in relation to combatting modern slavery.
+Human Rights Statement

+This statement considers our obligations to fulfill Australia's human rights obligations.
+We incorporate internationally recognised human rights relevant to our operations in accordance with the United Nations Guiding Principles on Business and Human Rights.

+This statement is accessible via our website.

+Supplier Code of Conduct

+Our Supplier Code of Conduct is a statement of values that we expect our suppliers to comply with and to use to guide them in their responsibilities in relation to combatting modern slavery.
 It also clearly articulates that our suppliers must make all reasonable efforts to ensure that parties involved in their supply chain are not engaged in modern slavery.

-This is published on our website .
+The Supplier Code of Conduct is published on our website.

+Anti-Money Laundering and Counter-Terrorism Financing Program and Transaction Risk Assessment

+We have in place an Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) Program.
+Our AML/CTF Program takes a holistic financial crime compliance approach and is implemented through our Transaction Risk Assessment process, in accordance with our regulatory obligations.
+The Transaction Risk Assessment process includes:

+- 'Know Your Customer' checks as part of our Customer Due Diligence process; - a broader assessment of transaction risks including money laundering, terrorism financing, sanctions, bribery, corruption, modern slavery as well as other reputation risks in relation to our customer and other key parties involved in the transaction as applicable; and - ongoing Customer Due Diligence and transaction monitoring.